wp-plugins/crony/readme.txt

 **What does wp_cron() do?**

 As you receive visitors on your site, WordPress checks your database to see if anything is scheduled to run.
 If you have a wp_cron() function scheduled ever 12 hours, then the very first visitor 12+ hours from the last scheduled run of that function will trigger the function to run in the background.
+The Cronjob (or Cron Job) sends a request to run cron through HTTP request that doesn't halt page loading for the visitor.

 **How is wp_cron() different from Server configured Cronjobs?**